CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-## MRC Packet Trimming
+## Packet Trimming

-<span class="a-tooltip">[MRC](## "Multipath Reliable Connection")</span> is an improvement over RoCEv2 to enhance performance in lossy environments and extend the RC transport for scalability and performance for AI and <span class="a-tooltip">[ML](## "machine learning")</span> applications over lossy networks.
-Some of these enhancements include allowing packets to be transmitted over multiple logical paths in the network and rapid detection and retransmission of delayed, unacknowledged, and trimmed packets.

-- With packet trimming, a switch can remove parts of the packet (such as the payload) instead of dropping it when the buffer is full.
+Packet trimming facilitates rapid packet loss notification and eliminates slow timeout-based retransmissions.
+With packet trimming, a switch can remove parts of the packet (such as the payload) instead of dropping it when the buffer is full.
 Packet trimming retains network forwarding and transport essential information, allowing the host to quickly detect and react to congestion.
 This allows congestion information to be communicated to the receiver even on congested networks.
-- Multipathing with <span class="a-tooltip">[SRv6](## "Segment Routing for IPv6")</span> enables you to tunnel packets from the source NIC to the destination NIC through the switch fabric using SRv6 micro segment identifiers (uSIDs).
-The SRv6 origination and termination is on the NIC and the switches merely act as SRv6-aware (transit) nodes.
-Cumulus Linux provides SRv6 uSID support with uN (END_CSID ) and uA (End.X_CSID ) endpoints.

 {{%notice note%}}
-Cumulus Linux supports packet trimming and SRv6 on the Spectrum-4 and Spectrum-5 switch only.
+Cumulus Linux supports packet trimming on the Spectrum-4 and Spectrum-5 switch only and on known unicast IPv4 and IPv6 traffic.
 {{%/notice%}}

-To use MRC packet trimming, you need to configure both packet trimming and SRv6.

 ### Configure Packet Trimming